-Section D, Comment(s)/Recommendation(s): Briefly describe the concern or issue and the impact to the IPIMCand other related program documents (if known).
+Section D, Comment(s)/Recommendation(s): Briefly describe the concern or issue and the impact to the IP or IMC, and other related program documents (if known).
 Provide recommendation(s) and suggested resolution(s) for the issue.
-Include in the recommendation if staff resources to implement the recommended change will be impacted and how. whether training should be part of the solution.
+Include in the recommendation if staff resources to implement the recommended change will be impacted and how.
+Check the box to indicate whether training should be part of the solution.
+If other documents are needed to communicate the request, check the applicable box in section D.

+Note: Only the relevant portions of other documents should be added to the end of a feedback form.

-If describing a PI interpretation issue: 1) state the licensees interpretation, 2) state the regions position, and 3) provide any recommendation(s), if appropriate.
+If describing a PI interpretation issue: 1) state the licensee’s interpretation, 2) state the region’s position, and 3) provide any recommendation(s), if appropriate.

-Section E, Originator: Complete all of the applicable information in this section.
+Section E, Originator Submittal Information: Complete all of the applicable information in this section.

-information received through other means (s, agency reports, and in some cases from external stakeholders, etc.) affect the ROP.
+Note: ROP feedback forms can also be initiated by the program office in cases when information received through other means (emails, agency reports, and, in some cases, from external stakeholders, etc.) affects the ROP.

 Supervisor’s Review (Section F).
-The originators
+The originator’s supervisor performs the following activities:

+Reviews the feedback form; and electronically enters comments, such as potential resolutions of the issue.

+For urgent feedback, the supervisor consults the ROP Feedback Forms Document Timelines site.
+If the ROPFF cut-off date has passed, the supervisor should contact the branch chief associated with the ROP document to discuss the feedback and its urgency.
+If both parties agree that the published timetable be interrupted or delayed, the supervisor should check the “urgent” box and state a justification for the urgent request.

-Reviews the feedback form potential resolutions the issuethe feedback formmails the form to both the originator and Resource.
+Completes the signature line of the feedback form.

+Emails the form to both the originator and the ROP_Feedback Resource.

-Headquarters Review of ROP Feedback.
+06.03 Headquarters Assignment and Review of ROP Feedback.

 The ROP Feedback Coordinator performs the following:

+Enters the feedback form into the ROP feedback database.

+Completes Section G: Lead Reviewer Assigned.

+Transmits the updated feedback form to the lead reviewer, originator, and originator’s supervisor within ten (10) business days of receipt to the ROP_Feedback Resource.

+If the feedback involves enforcement, the ROP Feedback Coordinator also emails the feedback form to the DIRS Enforcement Coordinator.

+Posts open feedback forms on the ROP Open Feedback Forms SharePoint site.

 Maintains the ROP feedback database.

 Regularly provides status reports to management and staff.

-Posts status reports to
+Posts status reports to the ROP Digital City Web page.

 Upon receipt of approved feedback forms, completes Section I, Headquarters Approval and Completion Tracking, updates the database, and transmits updated feedback form to originator, originator’s supervisor, and lead reviewer.
 A feedback form requiring a document change will be identified as “open, pending change notice” and continue to be tracked electronically.

-The lead reviewer Directly contacts the originator, , to fully understand the feedback.
+The lead reviewer performs the following actions:

+Directly contacts the originator, early in the process, to fully understand the feedback.

 Determines whether or not to accept the feedback recommendation.
-At a minimum, the response should describe how the staff intends to address the issue if accepted, or provide an explanation why the recommendation was not accepted. follows the process in IMC 0608, Performance Indicator Program for resolving performance indicator interpretation issues.Forwards the to the appropriate branch chief for final approval
+At a minimum, the response should describe how the staff intends to address the issue if accepted, or provide an explanation why the recommendation was not accepted.

+For PI feedback, follows the process in IMC 0608, “Performance Indicator Program,” for resolving performance indicator interpretation issues.

+Completes section H of the feedback form, documenting the decision to be taken.

+For urgent requests, recommends to the appropriate branch chief that the timeline for an ROP document be interrupted or delayed.

+Forwards the feedback form to the appropriate branch chief for final approval

+Is responsible for maintaining the dates on the ROP Feedback Forms Document Timelines site to project an anticipated revision of the document.